The animals that live here at Ancient Spring Farm all have big personalities! Meet some of them below.

 The Traveling Ladies

 Five more chicks joined the farm in mid-May 2023 to help meet the local demand for high-quality free-range eggs.
 They're also part of our biodynamic approach to farming: they live in a mobile coop in the pastures so they can help break up horse and goat manure, eat bugs, and contribute their own compost to improve pasture health.
-Now they're also laying large and colorful eggs.
+They also lay large and colorful eggs.
 These chicks were named for traveling ladies but gave us a surprise, as one of them turned out to be a gent!
 Meet Nellie (Bly) (White Leghorn), Thelma (Rhode Island Red), Nina (Simone) (RIP) and Koko (Taylor) (Eastereggers).
 J.D. (initially named Louise) is doing a great job guarding his "sisters" and all of the older ladies.

 The Surprise Babies

 J.D. took to his various responsibilities quite quickly and gave us a fun surprise: two new homegrown chicks in fall 2023!
 Their mom Bet did a great job keeping them safe and warm and showing them the ropes as they grew.
 However, the double surprise was that both turned out to be roosters, requiring name changes from Artilda and Araminta to Adam and Douglass (RIP).
+Adam left the farm to get his own flock of ladies in fall 2024.

 We had two ladies sitting in spring 2024, with one chick successfully hatched by Nellie, our least likely lady to get broody.
 Meet her daughter, Pinky (Nellie Bly's childhood nickname)!